BenMullan/carpe-datum/readme.md

 command-line arguments for carpe-datum-service: `--cd-base-dir` (absolute or relative path to cd-base/ - wherein bap-library/ etc), `--port`, `--browser-pool-initial-size`, `--browser-pool-max-size`, `--verbose` (for debugging)

-## How it worketh...
+### How it worketh...
-- A cd-server runs the carpe-datum-service, which listens for bap-execution http-api requests (on port 8192 by default)
+- A cd-server runs the `carpe-datum-service`, which listens for bap-execution http-api requests (on port 8192 by default)
-- This server maintains a pool of headless chromium instances, which are `comandeer()ed` and `relinquish()ed` as required
+- The server maintains a pool of headless chromium instances, which are `comandeer()ed` and `relinquish()ed` as required by processes
-- The server has a bap-library (a folder of
+- The server has a bap-library (a folder of playwright-scripts and process-data schema definitions, for different browser-based processes)
-- On receipt of a `*start-new` request,
+- On receipt of a `*start-new` execution request, a
+- After execution, * is avaliable

 - A new execution is created in `cd-base/bap-library/<bap-name>/executions/`